 - Strategic planning

 - Identifying roles and responsibilities between board, community, and staff

 Would you recommend Third Sector to another nonprofit leader?
 If so, why?

 Absolutely and gladly.
 I have and will continue to do so as long as I am in this position and the Academy’s content remains relative to our organization.

 At Third Sector, our goal is to empower professionals in the nonprofit sector by better serving their causes through enhanced leadership strategies for organizations large and small.
-To read more of our stories or to learn more about Third Sector Company, visit our website today!
+To read more of our stories or to learn more about Third Sector Company, subscribe to our newsletter!